TavaresLuc/proffy-study-platform/README.md

 Ainda em construção.

-:open_file_folder: How to open: Download all the files - type npm run dev on git bash and go to http://127.0.0.1:5500/
+:open_file_folder: How to open w/ server and database: You will need NodeJs, git bash and Npm.
+Download all the files - type npm run dev on git bash and go to http://127.0.0.1:5500/